 Variations

-I make another bolognese, my pork bolognese which uses cream in it to add more richness and because I only use one meat, pork.
+I make another bolognese, my pork bolognese which uses cream in it to add more richness because I only use one meat, pork.
 It breaks another rule of using spaghetti and not fresh pasta.

-More Italian Pasta Recipes:
+More Italian Pasta Recipes

 - Pasta Genovese